Mount Carmel Reliance: History

 After playing in the semi–professional Central Pennsylvania league in 1886, the 1887 Mount Carmel "Reliance" team became the first minor league baseball team based in Mount Carmel, Pennsylvania.
 The 1887 Central Pennsylvania League was accorded protection under the National Agreement, becoming a certified minor league.
-The Reliance became charter members of the Independent eight–team Central Pennsylvania League, beginning play on June 18, 1887.
+The Reliance became charter members of the Independent eight–team Central Pennsylvania League, beginning league play on June 18, 1887.

-In their first season of play, the 1887 Mount Carmel team finished the season in 4th place with a record of 21–21.
-Playing under manager Charlie Gessner, Mount Carmel ended the season 6.0 games behind the 1st place Shamokin Maroons in the final Central Pennsylvania League standings.
+In their first season of play, the 1887 Mount Carmel team finished the season in fourth place with a record of 21–21.
+Playing under manager Charlie Gessner, Mount Carmel ended the season 6.0 games behind the first place Shamokin Maroons in the final Central Pennsylvania League standings.

-The Mount Carmel Reliance placed 5th in the 1888 Central Pennsylvania League.
-With the team compiling a record of 11–20, manager Kendrick was replaced by player J. B. Young, who led the Reliance to a 7–11 record.
+Continuing minor league play in 1888, the Mount Carmel Reliance placed fifth in the Central Pennsylvania League.
+After the team began the season with a record of 11–20, manager Kendrick was replaced by player J. B. Young, who led the Reliance to a 7–11 record under his direction.
 The Reliance ended the season with an overall record of 17–31, playing under managers Kendrick and Young.
-Mount Carmel finished 12.0 games behind the 1st place Hazelton Pugilists.
+In the final standings, Mount Carmel ended the season 12.0 games behind the first place Hazelton Pugilists.

 Mount Carmel player/manager J.B.
 Young was a native of Mount Carmel.

 The Central Pennsylvania League did not play in the 1889 season.
 Mount Carmel later hosted teams in the 1908 and 1909 Atlantic League and 1928 Anthracite League, both leagues playing as independent leagues.